ademarest/tablet-switch/README.md

 tablet-switch currently works on my HP ENVY x360 Convert 13-ay1035nr.
 It should work on other laptops with a tablet switch device.

-The software will scan through input devices looking 2-in-1 tablet switches which have the event codes EV_SW,SW_TABLET_MODE.
+The software will find 2-in-1 tablet switches which have the event codes EV_SW,SW_TABLET_MODE.
-Those devices will be populated and you can select the tablet switch for your device.
+Those devices will be populated in the ui and you can select the tablet switch for your device.

 Upon selecting either Tablet mode or Stylus Only Mode, a SW_TABLET_MODE event will be sent via the tablet switch input device.
 In my case the tablet switch input device is "HP WMI Hotkeys".